 - 1. Clean the heat exchanger core once a year or after 2500 hours of operation. - 2.
 Drain expansion tank and heat exchanger. - 3.
-Remove heat exchanger end covers and remove core. - 4.
-Clean the inside of exchanger core tubes using a metal rod.
+Remove heat exchanger end covers and remove core. - Clean the inside of exchanger core tubes using a metal rod.
 Flush, inspect and clean again if necessary. - 5.
 Reassemble.
 Fill the cooling system, start the engine and check for leaks.

-SP-16.
+SP-17.
 RAW WATER PUMP

-- 1. Change the seawater pump impeller every 1000 hours, or as needed. - Remove the pump end cover.
+- 1. Change the seawater pump impeller every 1000 hours, or as needed. - 2.
+Remove the pump end cover.
 Pry out the impeller using needle-nose pliers or two screwdrivers.
 Be sure you remove all pieces of failed impeller.
-NOTE: Place some kind of protection under the screwdrivers in order not to damage the pump housing. - 3.
+NOTE: Place some kind of protection under the screwdrivers in order not to damage the pump housing.
+If the impeller has broken into pieces, remove front heat exchanger end cover and inspect for impeller pieces.
+Clean inlet to heat exchanger bundle and reassemble. - 3.
 Clean the inside of the housing. - 4.
 Press in the new impeller and place the sealing washers in the outer end of the impeller center if this has not already been done. - 5.
 Replace the cover using a new gasket.

 NOTE: Make sure that there is always an extra impeller and cover gasket in reserve on board.